 The Company's petroleum revenues and production and related expenses are derived from SC 14 Contract Area.
-SC 14 is composed of four Blocks, Block - A (Nido), Block - B (Matinloc), Block - C (Galoc & West Linapacan) and Block - D (designated as the Retention Area).
-West Linapacan and Block - D are the non-producing areas.
-West Linapacan is currently under evaluation for re-activation after it was shut-in in 1995 due to water intrusion.
+SC 14 is composed of Block - C (Galoc & West Linapacan).
+West Linapacan is the non-producing area; West Linapacan is currently under evaluation for re-activation after it was shut-in in 1995 due to water intrusion.